fja05680/brownbear/README.md

 Features

-    Determines the highest performing Investment Options for each Asset Class, based on risk adjusted returns.
+    - Determines the highest performing Investment Options for each Asset Class, based on risk adjusted returns.
-    Calculates Performance Metrics for User Specified Portfolios Optimizes a portfolio for risk adjusted returns with an option to specify the minimum annual return rate
+    - Calculates Performance Metrics for User Specified Portfolios
+    - Optimizes a portfolio for risk adjusted returns with an option to specify the minimum annual return rate

 How to guide

-    Install anaconda (see https://www.anaconda.com to get Jupter notebook.
+    - Install anaconda (see https://www.anaconda.com to get Jupter notebook.
 Or just install jupyter notebook (see https://jupyter.org/)
-    Create a subfolder under 'universe' for your investment options, aka your investment galaxy.
+    - Create a subfolder under 'universe' for your investment options, aka your investment galaxy.
 Within that folder, create the files investment-options.csv and asset-classes.csv. investment-options.csv contains the investment options available for your investment galaxy, or a subset of the options you wish to consider. asset-options.csv contains additional asset classes for your galaxy, to extend the standard asset classes defined in standard-asset-classes.csv.
-As an example, see securian-401k. assign the variables investment_universe and risk_free_rate.
+As an example, see securian-401k.
+    - Assign the variables investment_universe and risk_free_rate.
-    specify custom portfolios using your investment options. assign the variable portfolio_option to point to the portfolio you wish to analyze run the notebook
+    - Specify custom portfolios using your investment options.
+    - Assign the variable portfolio_option to point to the portfolio you wish to analyze
+    - Run the notebook
-    optionally, run the optimizer by setting run_portfolio_optimizer to True
+    - Optionally, run the optimizer by setting run_portfolio_optimizer to True

 Annual Returns, Risk, and Risk Adjusted Returns

-    Annual Returns are the equivalent annual return an investor receives over a given period, expressed as a percentage.
+    - Annual Returns are the equivalent annual return an investor receives over a given period, expressed as a percentage.
-    Risk refers to the degree of uncertainty and/or potential financial loss inherent in an investment, expressed as annualized Standard Deviation of the returns.
+    - Risk refers to the degree of uncertainty and/or potential financial loss inherent in an investment, expressed as annualized Standard Deviation of the returns.
-    Risk Adjusted Return is a calculation of the profit or potential profit from an investment that takes into account the degree of risk that must be accepted in order to achieve it, expressed as the Sharpe Ratio.
+    - Risk Adjusted Return is a calculation of the profit or potential profit from an investment that takes into account the degree of risk that must be accepted in order to achieve it, expressed as the Sharpe Ratio.
 The risk is measured in comparison to that of a virtually risk-free investment.
 U.S. Treasuries are usually used for comparison.

 Diversification
 "By building a portfolio invested in multiple uncorrelated assets an investor can achieve better returns per unit of risk (Sharpe ratio) due to portfolio diversification".
 This is accomplished by choosing investments from different asset classes.